simpleanalytics/docs/_docs/10_general/15_data-points.md

 Mozilla/5.0 (iPad; U; CPU OS 3_2_1) AppleWebKit/531.21.10 (KHTML, like Gecko) Mobile/7B40598
 ```

-This could potentially have user specific information in them so we annonymise these user-agent strings.
-We replace long numbers with zeros.
+It's not needed, privacy-wise, but we replace long numbers with zeros.
 After cleanup, it looks like this:

 ```
 Mozilla/5.0 (iPad; U; CPU OS 3_2_0) AppleWebKit/531.21.0 (KHTML, like Gecko) Mobile/7B40000